 GRASP: Grief Recovery After a Substance Passing: GRASP was founded to provide support, compassion, and resources to those coping with the loss of a loved one due to substance abuse or addiction.
 They offer a variety of online resources as well as local charters across the U.S. that offer face-to-face support groups.

-Dealing with a Drug Addicted or Alcoholic Spouse
+Help Get Family Support to Deal With a Drug Addicted or Alcoholic Spouse

 All of the support groups listed above provide supportive services to spouses and other family members of addicted people.